A Survey of PPG's Application in Authentication: Research Gaps and Future Work

-Moreover, \textbf{data leakage} is a big challenge.
-Although PPG signals are not easily leaked, they will threaten the security of the authentication system once the leak occurs.
-Furthermore, the development of radar, and remote PPG to collect heart rate information makes it impossible to ignore the potentially severe consequences of data leakage.
-Current research about revocability focuses on the cancelable template.
+Moreover, \textbf{data leakage} is another challenge.
+Though PPG signals are not easily leaked, the leaked PPG signals will threaten the security of the authentication system once the leak occurs.
+Furthermore, the development of radar and remote PPG to collect heart rate information makes it impossible to ignore the potentially severe consequences of data leakage.
+Current research about cancelability focuses on the cancelable template.
 When a user template is compromised, it is replaced by redeploying a new one.
 However, it does not consider when the raw signal is leaked.
 In addition, the wearability and transparency of authentication require the support of wearable devices.
-For stolen wearable devices, all the authentication system components will be exposed to the adversary.
-One solution is to restrict access to system components and block illegal access when it occurs.
+All the authentication system components will be exposed to the adversary for stolen wearable devices.

 Most existing work investigates medical-grade devices.
-With the popularity of wearable devices and the development of video technology, we believe that the PPG signal-based security technology will be further developed in the future.
-Other physiological signals are also receiving increasing attention as promising candidates for implicit authentication systems \cite{Ekiz9406851,LIU2021103120}.
-Some recent publications introduce biometric applications, including brain biometrics for consumer devices \cite{arias2021inexpensive}, ECG signals for user authentication systems \cite{hosseinzadeh2021electrocardiogram}, and electrical muscle stimulation for individual authentication \cite{Chen3445441}.
+With the popularity of wearable devices and the development of video technology, we believe that PPG signal-based security technology will be further developed in the future.
+Other physiological signals also receive increasing attention as promising candidates for implicit authentication systems.
+Some recent publications introduce biometric applications for authentication, including brain biometrics \citep{arias2021inexpensive}, ECG signals \citep{hosseinzadeh2021electrocardiogram}, and electrical muscle stimulation \citep{Chen3445441}.